pradipta/gamification-producer/README.md

 `Implement Online Game Gratification system using Kafka Streams.
 Product Offering
 --There could be multiple active games at the same time.
---A user registers and plays a particular game [or could be multiple games at the same time] --Users registered in a game can have different roles eg: Admin Player We want to design a system which can analyse user game progress and perform some action based on certain criteria.
+--A trialUser registers and plays a particular game [or could be multiple games at the same time] --Users registered in a game can have different roles eg: Admin Player We want to design a system which can analyse trialUser game progress and perform some action based on certain criteria.
-Eg: When user achieves certain level in the game we want to send email notification (or perform any other action).
+Eg: When trialUser achieves certain level in the game we want to send email notification (or perform any other action).
 We will implement this in 2 Parts.
 Part 1:
 Learning Objectives: